1. Home

 Once your visa is sorted, travel insurance is the next essential to tick off.
 Most standard policies cover things like:

-• Price iconPersonal liability while travelling - can protect you if you accidentally cause damage or injury to others.
+• Price iconPersonal liability while travelling - This can protect you if you accidentally cause damage or injury to others or their property.

 Even if you never need to use it, having travel insurance means you’re better prepared for the unexpected.